 The muley sawmill was popular between the 1840s and 1910s for its speed and unique design.
 Instead of a rotating wheel blade, it used an up-and-down saw blade that moved at a rate of 325-375 revolutions per minute.
 This was important for the people of Greenbush because the demand for logs was high.

-A plank road across a grass field
+A wooden plank road on a grassy landscape.

 OBJECT HISTORY: Plank Roads